mrpaziresh/dainaser/README.md

 ## Build and test code

 We include Bazel BUILD files for most components, but not a top-level BUILD or WORKSPACE file.
-We plan to add a more complete build and test system in the future .
+We plan to add a more complete build and test system in the future.

 ## Contributing